parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-300-nepi-ng-install.md

 ## Installing `asyncssh`

-There is a core dependency to a library named `asyncssh`; this in turn requires binary extensions, so here's our receommendations to install this library.
+There is a core dependency to a library named [`asyncssh`](https://github.com/ronf/asyncssh); this in turn requires binary extensions, so here's our recommendation to install this library.
 Use `sudo` for running `pip3` unless you are working in a `virtualenv` or similar.

 ### Ubuntu

-Ubuntu pleasantly offers `asyncssh` as a native package, so no need to run pip3 here.

 Tested on Ubuntu-16